solana-foundation/developer-content/docs/core/programs/anchor.md

 The
 [`#[derive(Accounts)]`](https://github.com/coral-xyz/anchor/blob/master/lang/derive/accounts/src/lib.rs#L631)
-macro is applied a struct and implements the [`Accounts`](https://github.com/coral-xyz/anchor/blob/master/lang/src/lib.rs#L104) trait.
+macro is applied to a struct and implements the [`Accounts`](https://github.com/coral-xyz/anchor/blob/master/lang/src/lib.rs#L104) trait.
 This is used to specify and validate a set of accounts required for a particular instruction.